Downloading and Installing DXLab Applications

 3. click the Configuration window's New ? button to update the installation status and release availability of all DXLab applications

-4. click the appropriate Install button in the DXLab Application panel
+4. click the appropriate Install button on the DXLab Apps tab

 The Launcher will confirm your intention to install the application, and display the pathname of the folder into which the application will be installed so you can confirm or correct it.
 The Launcher will then initiate a Setup program that registers the application and its components, prompting you for additional installation decisions such as the creation of start menu entries, desktop shortcuts, and the installation of optional files like country maps or audio announcements.
 A step-by-step guide is available.